contribsys/faktory_worker_ruby/README.md

 Sidekiq is awesome; it's stable and useful.
 It suffers from two design limitations:

-1. Sidekiq uses Redis and Redis is dumb datastore, all Sidekiq features are implemented in Ruby and have to travel over the network to access data.
+1. Sidekiq uses Redis and Redis is a plain datastore, all Sidekiq features are implemented in Ruby and have to travel over the network to access data.
 2. Because of (1), Sidekiq is limited to Ruby.
 You can't execute jobs with, e.g., Python and get the same Sidekiq features.